teodoramateeva/Binless-DHAM/README.md

 This repository contains a python implementation of the Binless DHAM method, particularly for umbrella sampling simulations, demonstrated on the simulation of the passage of Na<sup>+</sup> ions through the transmembrane pore of the GLIC channel.
 This implementation is focused on obtaining a free energy profile.
 For this example, binless DHAM results are in very good agreement with traditional methods (DHAM, WHAM), using a lagtime of 100 fs and bin number of 1000.
 Our tests show that the convergence of the profile with respect to bin size and lag time needs to be verified in each case.
 For DHAM, and Markov state model-based methods in general, smaller bin sizes provide more accurate results, as the diffusion process is closer approximated with better discretization.

 This code requires your data to be stored in an `.npy` file.
-The structure of the data should be such that each column represents the data across windows and each row represents a set of data points for a snapshot.
+The structure of the data should be such that each column represents the data across a window and each row represents data points for a  particular snapshot/image.
 In the example simulation a total of 153 umbrella windows with a uniform spacing of 0.5 Å were employed to determine the free energy.

 ## Prerequisites